Windows Phone 8.1 bootloader unlock and application deploy

 A micro USB cable to connect the phone to the Windows 10 machine/VM.

 - Emergency Flash Loaders for your phone model.
-Use WPinternals tool to download them or the LumiaFirmware site .
+Use WPinternals tool to download them or the LumiaFirmware website.

 - The original firmware you already have installed on your phone in

 .ffuformat.
-WPinternals can assist you in downloading the correct firmware or you can use the LumiaFirmware site .
+WPinternals can assist you in downloading the correct firmware or you can use the LumiaFirmware website.
 You will need the correct code for your phone (RM-875 for Nokia Lumia 1020).

 - Lumia applications repository